-From 11.59pm on Sunday, October 18, metropolitan Melbourne further eases restrictions within the ‘second step’ on our roadmap to a new normal.
-This step means Melburnians can (among other things) gather in groups of up to ten people from a maximum of two households outside in a public place for outdoor recreation.
+From 11.59pm on Tuesday, October 27, metropolitan Melbourne further eases restrictions within the ‘third step’ on our roadmap to a new normal.
+This step means Melburnians can (among other things) gather in groups of up to ten people outside in a public place for outdoor recreation.

 There has been quite a bit of confusion regarding seeing friends and family outside now, so we thought we’d clear up a few frequently asked questions.
 Remember, if you need further clarification, please head to the DHHS website.

 You can meet up with up to nine friends or family members (who you don't live with) outside.
-All ten people must be from no more than two households, and you must meet in a public place within 25km of your home or workplace.
+You no longer have to be from a maximum of two households, however, all ten people must be within 25km of their homes or workplaces.
 You can drive to this destination.
 Alternatively, if you live in a household of bigger than ten, your entire household can hang out outdoors, but you may not meet up with other households.